 Little bodies need small portions of food.
 Toddlers tend to eat around 6 small meals a day, rather than 3 large meals.
 Cutting foods into easy-to-grab sticks or cubes helps your child become an independent eater.
 Kids can easily pick up these foods, safely chew, and avoid choking.

 Research suggests that children using adult-sized plates tend to serve themselves larger portion sizes and as a result, they tend to eat more calories per meal.
-Use age-appropriate plates, bowls, cups, and utensils to encourage proper portion sizes.
+Use age-appropriate plates, bowls, cups, and utensils to encourage proper portion sizes and healthy eating patterns.

 Try, Try, and Try Again